stipub/stix_type1/README.md

 development efforts will focus on improving the OpenType fonts.
 Patches to the existing Type 1 distribution are welcome and, pending review, will be incorporated into the distribution.

+For ease of installation a zip file with a [TDS-compliant](tds.zip) directory structure is included.